gumnutdev/docs/docs/components/react.md

 }
 ```

+You should also use `GumnutData` when you just want to render the value of some field: the value is in `arg.field.value`.
+This is required as it might change remotely, and the component will re-run `render` whenever the underlying value changes.

 While out of scope of this brief tutorial, `<GumnutData>` can also power focus indicators and the "dirty bit": it does not have to render data or components at all, but rather, it can render metadata for this node, such as who has their cursor here.
 Be sure to load up its documentation by ctrl-clicking in VSCode or your preferred editor.